microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Update-MgBetaRoleManagementDeviceManagement.md

       - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
 This property is read only.
     - `[Condition <String>]`:
     - `[Description <String>]`: Description of the role assignment.
-    - `[DirectoryScopeIds <String[]>]`: Ids of the directory objects representing the scopes of the assignment.
+    - `[DirectoryScopeIds <String[]>]`: Ids of the directory objects that represent the scopes of the assignment.
 The scopes of an assignment determine the set of resources for which the principals have been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
 App scopes are scopes that are defined and understood by this application only.
-    - `[DirectoryScopes <IMicrosoftGraphDirectoryObject[]>]`: Read-only collection referencing the directory objects that are scope of the assignment.
+    - `[DirectoryScopes <IMicrosoftGraphDirectoryObject[]>]`: Read-only collection that references the directory objects that are scope of the assignment.
 Provided so that callers can get the directory objects using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
     - `[DisplayName <String>]`: Name of the role assignment.
 Required.
     - `[PrincipalIds <String[]>]`: Identifiers of the principals to which the assignment is granted.
 Supports $filter (any operator only).
-    - `[Principals <IMicrosoftGraphDirectoryObject[]>]`: Read-only collection referencing the assigned principals.
+    - `[Principals <IMicrosoftGraphDirectoryObject[]>]`: Read-only collection that references the assigned principals.
 Provided so that callers can get the principals using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.
     - `[RoleDefinition <IMicrosoftGraphUnifiedRoleDefinition>]`: unifiedRoleDefinition
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.